Invicta International Airlines: Invicta Airways (1964–69)

-1970s

 By 1970, the DC-4 was ageing and other aircraft types available had much greater capacity.
 Plans were made to replace the DC-4s.
 During July and August, dockworkers across the United Kingdom were on strike, leading to increased air freight business.
-On 10 October, Vickers Vanguard G-AXNT was leased from Air Holdings.
+On 10 October, Vickers Vanguard G-AXNT was leased from Air Holdings, with this aircraft, and the three DC-4s, painted with the logo Invicta Air Cargo.

 DC-4 G-ASEN was sold to Wenela on 3 February 1971, arriving at Johannesburg on 4 February.
 On 1 March, Vanguard G-AXOO was acquired, followed by G-AXOP on 8 May.
-This aircraft was leased from Air Holdings.
+These aircraft were leased from Air Holdings, and marked up as Invicta International, as were all aircraft acquired after this date.

 Vanguard G-AZRE was leased from Air Holdings on 27 March 1972.
 DC-4 G-ASPN was sold to Africair on 18 April, and delivered to Johannesburg.
 On 2 May, Vanguard G-AXOY was leased from Air Holdings.
 On 5 September, DC-4 G-ASPM was sold to Africair.
 This was the last DC-4 on the United Kingdom civil register at the time.

 Early in 1973, Invicta's financial situation was critical.
 Suppliers refused them credit for goods and services.
 On 15 January, Air Holdings repossessed their five Vanguards, which were all flown to Lydd Airport for storage.
 In February 1973, European Ferries Group acquired a 76% shareholding in Invicta and reached an agreement with Air Holdings to purchase the Vanguards on a deferred term basis.
 The aircraft were returned to Manston, but the Certificate of Airworthiness for Vanguard G-AXOO expired on 28 February and was not renewed.
 The plane was used as a spares source until scrapped later that year.

-On 10 April, Vanguard G-AXOP was lost at Solothurn, Switzerland.
+On 10 April, Vanguard G-AXOP was lost at Solothurn, Switzerland, with 108 fatalities and 37 survivors.
 Vanguard G-AYFN was leased as a replacement for G-AXOO on 16 April, and purchased on 16 October.
-Vanguards CF-TKA, CF-TKM and CF-TKS were purchased in Canada and broken up there to provide a spares source, the part being shipped to the United Kingdom.
+Air Canada Vanguards CF-TKA, CF-TKM and CF-TKS were purchased in Canada and broken up there to provide a spares source, the parts being shipped to the United Kingdom.
 On 3 November, Boeing 720B G-BCBA was delivered to Manston.
 Middle East Airlines not having taken up an option on the aircraft, which was leased by European Ferries.

 On 10 May 1974, Boeing 720 G-BCBA was purchased by European Ferries.
 During the year, the aircraft was sent to the United States for extra seats and windows to be fitted.
 The process took two months.
 On 5 June Vanguard G-BAFK was leased from Air Holdings.
 On 13 December, Bristol Britannia G-AOVT was leased from Monarch Airlines.